-Just a short walk away from the tourist hubbub around the State Opera House is Operngasse, a street housing one of the more famous of Vienna’s cafés: Café Museum was home to such artistic revolutionaries as Klimt, Schiele and Loos.
+Just a short walk away from the tourist hubbub around the State Opera House is Operngasse, a street housing one of the more famous of Vienna’s cafés: Café Museum provided caffeine-filled sustenance for such artistic revolutionaries as Klimt, Schiele and Loos.

 once frequented by many of the Secession-era artists and architects of the early 1900s Coffeehouse

 - Refurbished in 2010, but retaining elements of the classic decor from the mid-20th century

 - Friendly, unobtrusive service when I visited (and great cakes)

 - See also: Vienna Cafés | The Loos House

 The Café Museum traces its origins back to